Training LeNet on MNIST¶

 - Max number of iterations the solver will run to train the network.

 - Regularization coefficient.
 By default, both the convolution layer and the inner product layer have L2 regularizers for their weights (and no regularization for bias).
 Those regularizations could be customized for each layer individually.
 The parameter here is just a global scaling factor for all the local regularization coefficients if any.

-- The momentum used in SGD.
+- This specify the policy of setting momentum during training.
+Here we are using a policy that simply use a fixed momentum of 0.9 all the time.
 See the Caffe document for rules of thumb for setting the learning rate and momentum.

 - The learning rate policy.
 In this example, we are using the Inv policy with gamma = 0.001 and power = 0.75.
 This policy will gradually shrink the learning rate, by setting it to base_lr * (1 + gamma * iter)-power.

 This could be a file of saved model or a directory.
 For the latter case, the latest saved model snapshot will be loaded automatically before the solver loop starts.
 We will see in a minute how to configure the solver to save snapshots automatically during training.

 This is useful to recover from crash; continue training with a larger max_iter; or do fine tuning on some pre-trained models.